 Third, Zhang et al. (2014) show the attainment of global free trade as a stochastically stable state can depend upon the special case of three countries.
 However, this is not true in my model.
 Consider four countries A, B, C, D where each country can form one FTA per period.
 Take the "hub-spoke" network $g^H \equiv (AB, AC, BD, CD)$ where the FTAs AD and BC are the only unformed FTAs.
 Like earlier sections, suppose each country forms its final FTA in g^H so that $g^H \to g^{FT}$.
 Now take an "insider-outsider" network $g^{IO} \equiv (AB, CD)$.
 Notice that A prefers to form the FTA with D over the permanent status quo of g^{IO} if $v_A(g^H) + \frac{\delta}{1-\delta}v_A(g^{FT}) > \frac{1}{1-\delta}v_A(g^{IO})$ which reduces to the analog of the No Exclusion condition (2) presented earlier.
 Thus, No Exclusion conditions and FTA exclusion incentives will still drive whether global free trade eventuates in a four country model.
+Put differently, the key insights stemming from the role of the FTA exclusion incentive extend to more general settings than the three country model used in earlier sections.

-Fourth, unlike my multilateralism game, Saggi and Yildiz (2010) and Saggi et al. (2013) allow two country MFN agreements (two countries agree partial tariff cuts but extend these to the non-member).
+Fourth, unlike my multilateralism game, Saggi and Yildiz (2010) and Saggi et al. (2013) allow two country MFN agreements whereby two countries agree partial tariff cuts but extend these to the non-member third country.
 Importantly, this can undermine global free trade in the absence of FTAs, thus mitigating the role of FTAs as strong stumbling blocs, by creating incentives for free riding on the MFN tariff reductions of others.
-However, when (i) global free trade is the equilibrium of my multilateralism game and (ii) each country prefers global free trade over being a member of a two country MFN agreement that allows the non-member country to free ride on the MFN tariff concessions, Proposition 6 in the Supplemental Appendix shows free riding on a two country MFN agreement is not an equilibrium in my model.
+However, when (i) global free trade is the equilibrium of my multilateralism game and (ii) each country prefers global free trade over being a member of a two country MFN agreement that allows the non-member country to free ride on the MFN tariff concessions, Proposition 7 in Appendix B shows free riding on a two country MFN agreement is not an equilibrium in my three country model.
 These conditions are satisfied for the areas of the parameter spaces identified in Lemma 1.
-Thus, adding two country MFN agreements does not affect my strong stumbling bloc result.28
+Thus, adding the possibility of two country MFN agreements to my three country model does not affect my strong stumbling bloc result.26